totohoon02/Chrome_extensions/README.md

 }
 ```

-and then, swager doc for TestController will be auto-generate. (./docs/TestControllerDocs.java)
+and then, swagger doc for TestController will be auto-generate. (./docs/TestControllerDocs.java)

 ```java
 @Tag(name = "TestController", description = "")